Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 How Long Does Detox Usually Last?

-The onset and duration of withdrawal effects will vary depending on the substance used and the severity of the substance dependence.7 The detox process can therefore differ between patients.
+The onset and duration of withdrawal effects will vary depending on the substance used and the severity of the substance dependence.7 The alcohol or drug detoxification process can therefore differ between patients.

-The duration of withdrawal effects informs how long the detox process should take for each substance.
-Examples of typical substance withdrawal timelines can be found in the list below:7
+The duration of detox side effects can help inform the general length of time that withdrawal can take for each substance.
+Examples of typical substance detox timelines can be found in the list below:7

-- Alcohol Detox: Withdrawal effects can appear within 6–24 hours after alcohol use has been stopped.
-These effects can be severe, or even life-threatening, in some cases, necessitating close monitoring during the detox process.
+2. Alcohol Detox: Withdrawal effects can appear within 6–24 hours after alcohol use has been stopped.
+These effects can be severe or even life-threatening in some cases, necessitating close monitoring during the detox process.
 Typically, alcohol withdrawal effects persist for 2–10 days

-- Opioid Detox: Withdrawal symptoms from short-acting opioids, like heroin, can begin 8–24 hours after last use and typically last for around 4–10 days.
-Someone taking long-acting opioids, like methadone, can experience withdrawal effects 12–48 hours after last use which persist for 10–20 days
+3. Opioid Detox: Withdrawal symptoms from short-acting opioids, like heroin, can begin 8–24 hours after last use and typically last for around 4–10 days.
+Someone taking long-acting opioids, like methadone, can experience withdrawal effects 12–48 hours after last use, which persist for 10–20 days

-- Cannabis Detox: Cannabis, or marijuana, withdrawal symptoms are generally milder and start within 24–48 hours of last use.
-They can last for around one-two weeks or more, depending on the level of misuse8
+4. Cannabis Detox: Cannabis, or marijuana, withdrawal symptoms are generally milder and start within 24–48 hours of last use.
+They can last for around one to two weeks or more, depending on the level of misuse.

 In patients who are using more than one substance, i.e., polysubstance use, treatment approaches should be optimised to manage each substance use disorder.
 A polysubstance detox can therefore present additional challenges compared to a mono-substance detox.9